Ludusamo/cool-lang-features/README.md

 I considered ping-ack as well, but I figured that heartbeat would be better for longer running processes.
 I thought ping-ack would be more network traffic than necessary.
 A ping-ack would have to be done on an interval just like the heartbeat, but at no point do we want to stop receiving confirmation.
 So instead of sending a request one way and receiving one back, I decided it was better just to subscribe once and continually receive confirmation.

+#### Update for Part 4

+My part 4 is incomplete.
+Due to my own poor time management, I find myself very close to the deadline with a pile of poorly written code written in a caffeinated, sleep deprived craze.
+I decided rather than keep cutting corners and rushing and making things worse without much benefit, I would just tell you the status and what my plans were.

+I was going to implement Raft because it was the schema that I understood the best.
+Raft is relatively simpler than PAXOS/MultiPAXOS but does not perform as well when there is high leader instability.
+That was a tradeoff I was willing to make for this assignment.
+The bulk of the new code I wrote is under `/inc` and `/raft` if you want to see where I was at.

+Some of the mistakes I made:

+1. Trying to go halfway with my `ConnectionManager`
+    - I tried to only use it for the Raft implementation, this ended up just becoming messy trying to juggle normal connections and this new manager
+2. Trying to cut corners on implementation
+    - My overall code base became very confused because I was trying to keep my same RPC structure that I had before, but then just tried to tack on consensus to agree on mutation on the store.
+This probably could have worked, but I should have taken more time to plan.

 ### Additional Resources

 - http://elm-lang.org/